dateng2016/notes/voice_agent.md

 - Takeout and Delivery policy?
 Is that necessary? -> ADEM
 - Dine in policy?
 Is that necessary? -> ADEM

-hide it for now
+hide them for now

 - after-hour greeting -> end the call? -> ADEM

-end the call logic.
+modify the end-call logic.

 TODO:
 - add accept event boolean field
 - Add catering policy
 - Add accept dine in

+## 8.4 Moin Adem

+In-bound sales agent

+Should ask questions about business. trasnfer number saying that people will follow up, everyone

+name and phone number, business type, country and states